Program notes

 • Studies for two Disklaviers

-• The three Studies for two Disklaviers are bastard children of a wayward Muse, the issue of an unholy tryst between wet and dry computation.
+• The three Studies for two Disklaviers are bastard children of my wayward Muse, the issue of an unholy tryst between “wet” (i.e. neurological) and “dry” (i.e. technological) computation.
 Each movement bears the scars of its particular process of gestation.
 The first study, Onde sulla spiaggia, was computer-generated from software I devised based on a fractal algorithm.
 The second study, Raging libido, began life as a conventional composition encoded by hand in standard music notation on manuscript paper, subsequently transcribed into digital form as a MIDI sequence, no machine or meat-based transformation applied.
 The third study, Defrag, resulted from applying computer-mediated random note-weeding on the MIDI file of an otherwise conventional ragtime composition.

 • Sumptuous Sinews